Mobile Suit Zeta Gundam: Games

 In 1985, Bandai released a special board game based on the series.
 Designed for two to four players, Mobile Suit Gundam: Take Off MKII has a paper map and 12 miniatures of various AEUG and Titans mobile suits, plus game rules and mission files.
-Kidō Senshi Z-Gundam: Hot Scramble followed in 1986. the first Gundam video game for home consoles, Hot Scramble featured first-person and side-scrolling stages. this would be followed by a 3D-fighting game, Mobile Suit Z Gundam, for the Sony PlayStation in 1997.
+Kidō Senshi Z-Gundam: Hot Scramble followed in 1986.
+The first Gundam video game for home consoles, Hot Scramble featured first-person and side-scrolling stages.
+This would be followed by a 3D-fighting game, Mobile Suit Z Gundam, for the Sony PlayStation in 1997.
 Featuring remastered cutscenes from the series, it comes on two discs, allowing players to experience the series from the viewpoints of Kamille and Char.
 Bandai later added the series' mobile suits as part of Gundam Vs. Zeta Gundam in 2004.

 In addition, Tecmo Koei and Namco Bandai have co-published the Dynasty Warriors: Gundam franchise since 2007.

 Reception

 Critical reception

 Mobile Suit Zeta Gundam is praised by fans of the Universal Century sect of the franchise, with many lauding it for its bleak tone, character development, and its complicated expression of war.
-However, the series has also been criticized for being overly depressing, and frequently exhibiting a directionless plot.
-The show has also been accused as being misogynist for its overuse of killing off female love interests and the characterization of some of the female characters.
-Even the series' director, Yoshiyuki Tomino, has expressed not liking the show, finding in retrospect much of the hostility and abuse inflicted upon characters to undermine any realistic depiction of war.
+Even the series' director, Yoshiyuki Tomino, has expressed not liking the show.

 The review website Mania.com gave the anime an overall 'B+' rating, regarding it as "one of Yoshiyuki Tomino's greatest works."
 They stated that the "lack of an A/A+ is that this is recommended for fans who are already familiar with the Universal Century storyline," recommending that audiences view "the original film trilogy" first before watching Zeta Gundam.
 The reviewer Chris Beveridge of Mania.com gave certain volumes of the series a full 'A' rating, describing the last ten episodes as being "the huge payoff episodes" where "you can almost feel the characters being rushed around a bit and moved through the paces.
 But at the same time, it all comes so fast that it's simply enjoyable to watch so much happen and change so quickly."

 Beveridge would later review the Blu-Ray releases of the series for The Fandom Post, giving both sets of Blu-Rays an 'A−' rating.
 Beveridge writes in the review for the first set, "It’s hard to believe that it’s been almost ten years since I last saw this series as you realize just how much anime you consume.
 But it also makes you realize which ones truly stand out over the course of time and this one is definitely one of them."
 Beveridge found the second half of the series weaker, though still claims that the show "hits most things right".